-Using the correct special tool makes things so much easier - take it from someone who's disassembled and re-assembled the Bonnie's front forks with and without the specialized tools.
-It also avoids damaging the precious motorbike.
+Using the correct special tool makes a job easier, less frustrating, and avoids damaging the precious motorbike.
 Or yourself. (ouch!)
+Take it from someone who's disassembled and re-assembled the Bonnie's front forks with and without the specialized tools.